 The House Jobs and Economic Development Finance and Policy Committee heard arguments for expanding broadband in the State.

 “Broadband is the future of Minnesota,” said Rep. Erik Simonson (DFL-Duluth).
 “Minnesota lags behind in technology.
-Good broadband is a need and it’s frustrating to people when they don’t have the tools that they need.”
+Good broadband is a need and it’s frustrating to people when they don’t have the tools and cloud IT solutions St. Louis that they need.”

 According to Session Daily, the supplemental omnibus jobs and economic development finance bill, also known as HF 2976, contains a one-time appropriation of $25 million for a broadband development grant program and an additional $450,000 for broadband mapping across the state.
 The grant funds would be available to areas of the state that are unserved, those who don’t have access to the federally provider-required download speed of four megabits per second; or those who don’t have access to the state’s provider-required download speed of 10 to 20 megabits per second.